grokify/ringcentral-sdk-go/README.md

 ## Overview

-This is an in-development SDK for the RingCentral for Developers platform.
-At present, it is used for testing purposes only.
-Many parts of this SDK are not yet implemented and are subject to breaking changes.
-Use at your own risk.
+This is an unofficial Go SDK for the RingCentral for Developers Platform REST API (https://developers.ringcentral.com).

-It attempts to mirror the structure of the official RingCentral SDKs.
+The core SDK objects follow the general design of the official RingCentral SDKs.
+Additional functionality is provided for ease of use including request helpers.

+This SDK is an early stage library and subject to breaking changes.

 ### Included